friendlyanon/cmake-init/README.md

   according to the answers given to the prompts.
 You may pass the `-s`, `-e` or `-h` flags after to quickly create a shared library, executable or a header only library respectively.
+* `cmake-init --vcpkg <name>`
+  Generate a vcpkg port with the provided name in the `ports` directory to make consuming dependencies not in any central package manager's repository easier.
+This command must be run in a CMake project root tracked by git.
+See the vcpkg example at the top of the README for more details.
 * `cmake-init --help`
   Shows the help screen for more flags and switches.